 Federal agencies administer a number of programs that can help improve the health and safety of the nation’s children.

-There are a number of indicators that can gauge the well-being of the nation’s children—including family, physical and social environments, health, and education.
+Several indicators can gauge the well-being of the nation’s children—including family, physical and social environments, health, and education.
 Federal agencies administer a number of programs that can help address these indicators and help children grow up in safe and healthy environments.
-But some of these programs face challenges that need to be addressed.
+However, some of these programs face challenges that need to be addressed.

 - The U.S. Department of Health and Human Services helps states recruit and retain foster families, including providing technical assistance with their recruitment programs, guidance and information, and funding.
 However, HHS should seek feedback from states on whether they need information on effective ways to work with private providers to recruit and retain foster families.